leict0321/Biochar_script/README.md

 # Biochar_script

+This is a repository for the R scripts to generate the figures from:

-Machine learning models reveal how biochar amendment affects soil microbial communities
+Chaotang Lei. et al. Machine learning models reveal how biochar amendment affects soil microbial communities.